OK, it's time we named names. A few weeks ago, we asked you to nominate candidates for the IBM

 | Best practices: Query optimization in a data warehouse|

-query performance from your IBM Smart Analytics System by partitioning your data, using indexes appropriately, tuning the
+Get the best-possible query performance from your IBM Smart Analytics System by partitioning your data, using indexes

 Optimize your queries >